kubic-project/kubic-o-o/blog/_posts/2019-08-27-kubic-control-intro.md

 Additional Kubic Nodes will become either additional master nodes for HA of the kubernetes API, or worker nodes.
 The procedure is in both cases the same:
-- Install the Additional Kubic Node system role
+- Install the Additional Kubic Node system role.
+At some point during the workflow, you need to enter the hostname or IP address of the Kubic Admin Node for the salt-minion.
-- Configure salt-minion: `echo "master: <FQHN of salt-master/Kubic Admin Node>" > /etc/salt/minion.d/master.conf`
-- Start salt with _systemctl enable --now salt-minion_
 - Accept the salt-minion on the Kubic Admin Node with _salt-key -A_

 ### Kubic Loadbalancer Node

 The Kubic Loadbalancer Node system role installs a MicroOS without container runtime but haproxy instead.
-This system role is currently under development and not yet fully functional.
-After installation, the salt-minion needs to be configured:
-- Configure salt-minion: `echo "master: <FQHN of salt-master/Kubic Admin Node>" > /etc/salt/minion.d/master.conf`
-- Start salt with _systemctl enable --now salt-minion_
-- Accept the salt-minion on the Kubic Admin Node with _salt-key -A_
+During installation, you need to provide the hostname or IP address of the Kubic Admin Node for the salt minion.
+Accept the salt-minion on the Kubic Admin Node with _salt-key -A_

 Afterwards, the haproxy needs to configured and enabled.
 In one of the next versions, kubic-control should be able to do this itself.

 ## Deploy Kubernetes